Welcome to today's edition of the Rush 24-7 podcast.

 Local numbers, local guests, local hosts, local issues.

-It nobody was interested.
+Nobody was interested.

-Particularly people in New York never heard of me.
+Particularly, people in New York never heard of me.

-So McLaughlin had to pull strings and get me a local only show on New York on WABC.
+So McLaughlin had to pull strings and get me a local-only show on New York on WABC.

 And when that show was over, I went to a different studio and did a two-hour national show.

-So, and and this was for the first two or three years.
+And this was for the first two or three years.

-And that WABC agreed to run our national commercials in my show, and that's how we were able to tell our advertisers that their spots were going to be heard in New York.
+And that's how we were able to tell our advertisers that their spots were going to be heard in New York.

-That's how that's how hard it was.
+That's how hard it was.

-I mean there was no other way.
+There was no other way.

-Today people end up, this is what I mean about the pie growing.
+Today, people end up, this is what I mean about the pie growing.

-Because the pie has gotten big enough now that they can all make it certain extent survive it.
+People end up with syndicated radio shows who have never done it, whether they're on in New York doesn't matter, because the pie has gotten big enough now that they can all make it, certain extent, survive it.

 But this was not the case back then.

-And back then nobody ever thought this would work because of this local, local, local angle.
+And back then, nobody ever thought this would work because of this local, local, local angle.

 But it did.

-We started uh for two months.
+We started for two months.

-New York only on WABC, and then and then I did a local show for Sacramento after that.
+And then I did a local show for Sacramento after that.

-So it probably was, yeah, it was four hours.
+So probably, yeah, it was four hours.

 I did two hours local New York and then two hours for KFBK only for two months.

-Then on August 1st, the national show started, and the Sacramento Station picked it up, and New York didn't, so I'm still doing two shows, and that went on for two or three years.
+Then on August 1st, the national show started and the Sacramento station picked it up, but New York didn't, so I'm still doing two shows.

 And why did it work when it had never worked before?